zhz5687/Transformer-OBS-Recognition/README.md

 ## YOLO-X based OBS Detection Model
 For most of existing models that identify OBC, they are not such practical that researchers can’t use them to identify OBC on OBS once they dig out some OBS.
 With this aim, we build the detection part.
 Detection part can help us segment the OBS and produce some images that each image only includes one OBC, as shown in below figure.
 In our detection part, we firstly locate the bounding box of each OBC, and cut the character to produce a scanned version of this character.
 The format of the bounding box is [X1, Y1, X2, Y2], which means the coordinates of the top left and bottom right.
-Our detection part use YOLO-X framework.
+Our detection part use YOLO-X framework. **We achieve 47.3\% AP at a speed of 53.4 FPS** on RTX3090Ti, which is probably the most accurate OBS detection model in the industry.

 ### The steps to run YOLO-X-OBS
 ```bash